Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 ### Actions

 Test cases are made up of one or more actions.
-An single action consists of tree steps: prevalidation, execution, and postvalidation.
+A single action consists of three steps: prevalidation, execution, and postvalidation.
 The data shown here indicates the time spent in the execution routine of an action.
 Therefore, its runtime includes the runtime of a request (e.g. an HTTP operation), and the time necessary to prepare, send, wait, and receive the data.

 ### Requests